yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 #### What would you like to work on next week?

-* Replace this text with a bullet point list of what you would like to work on next week.
-* It's ok if your list is only one bullet point long!
-* Try to estimate how long each task will take.
+* Finalizing research questions
+* Finanlizing the methodology for the project
+* Experiments

-#### Where do you need help from Kirstie?
+#### Where do you need help from Veronika?

-* Replace this text with a bullet point list of what you need help from Kirstie on.
-* It's ok if your list is only one bullet point long!
-* Try to estimate how long each task will take.
+* Finalizing research questions
+* Finanlizing the methodology for the project!
+* Setting research boundaries (finalizing a scope for the project)

 #### Any other topics

-This space is yours to add to as needed.

 ### Date: [Template]